AdobeDocs/experience-manager-forms-cloud-service.en/help/installing-configuring-designer.md

 # Install and configure Designer {#installing-and-configuring-designer}

+Designer is a point-and-click graphical form design tool that simplifies the creation of XDP form templates.
+You can design a form template, define its logic, and meet strict legislative requirements.
+These templates server as a Document of Record template for an adaptive form.
+You can also [create adaptive forms based on these form templates](creating-adaptive-form.md#create-an-adaptive-form-based-on-xml-or-json-schema).
+These forms templates are different from [adaptive form templates](template-editor.md).

 ## Pre-requisites {#pre-requisites}

 You require the following software and minimum hardware to install and configure Designer: